anthonybaulo/ml-proposals/proposals.md

 ## Approach

-I will begin with a vanilla Logistic Regression model, and escalate in feature and model complexity as dictated by the results of each iteration.
+I will begin with a simple Logistic Regression model, and escalate in feature and model complexity as dictated by the results of each iteration.

 Some Linear Regression may be used to infer the relationships between the features and response, and thus assist in feature engineering.